Feast of the Black Nazarene: Traslación

-The Black Nazarene is processed upon the Ándas, and traditionally only men were permitted to be mamámasán ("bearers"), the devotees pulling the wheeled ándas by its two large ropes.
+The Jesús Nazareno is processed upon the Ándas, and traditionally only men were permitted to be mamámasán ("bearers"), the devotees pulling the wheeled ándas by its two large ropes.
 In recent years, female mamámasán have been allowed to participate, with pregnant women barred for safety reasons.
 There is also the custom of vying to touch the Kanang Balikat, or the rope to the side of the image's right shoulder.
 Folk belief holds it to possesses great sanctity, as it is closer to imitating the image bearing the Cross.

-Marshals from the Minor Basilica, known as the Hijos del Nazareno ("Sons of the Nazarene"), form an honor guard around the image, and are the only people permitted to ride the ándas for the duration of the Traslación.
+Marshals from the Minor Basilica, known as the Hijos del Nazareno, form an honor guard around the image, and are the only people permitted to ride the ándas for the duration of the Traslación.
 The Hijos – distinguishes from maroon-clad devotees by their yellow and white shirts – have the primary task of protecting the icon from damage and directing the mamámasán in front and behind using hand gestures, voice commands (sometimes through a megaphone), and whistle signals.
 In addition, they help devotees clamber up onto the ándas to briefly touch the icon's cross, and wipe the image with cloths tossed at them.

 From 2021 to 2023, the annual Traslación was cancelled due to the COVID-19 pandemic, resorting instead to alternatives like Padungaw ("viewing") of the Black Nazarene and hourly Masses at Quiapo Church.
 However, in 2022, Masses were held behind closed doors due to a huge spike of COVID-19 cases brought by the SARS-CoV-2 Omicron variant, resorting devotees to attend online.
 An alternative procession, known as the "Walk of Faith", was held on January 8, 2023, with an estimated 88,000 devotees joining the procession.
 Virtual processions using online game platforms such as Roblox and Minecraft have also been held by youth ministries in lieu of in-person ceremonies due to the pandemic, the practice of which still continues in parallel with the actual ceremony after the return of the Traslación in 2024.